Tarun1877220/Discord-Music-Bot/README.md

 No permissions are required aside from basic text channel and voice call permissions.

-Download tinyurl.com/5ahj4j35
+Download: tinyurl.com/5ahj4j35
 (shorted link to Discord install page)

-Upload to https://replit.com/~ and then run the bot using https://uptimerobot.com/ to continuously host it
+Upload to https://replit.com/~ and then run the bot using https://uptimerobot.com/ to continuously host it.